 Maintain hygiene standards

-Along with creating a safe work environment, it's important to maintain high hygiene standards.
-When you're working with food, work surfaces need to be clean and steps must be put in place to avoid cross contamination.
+Along with creating a safe work environment, it's important to maintain extremely high hygiene standards.
+When you're working with food, work surfaces and all kitchen utensils need to be clean and steps must be put in place to avoid cross contamination.
 Food poisoning can deter people from coming back to your restaurant and it will look badly on you.
 Put hygiene prompts around the kitchens to remind staff to wash their hands and keep surface clean and tidy.
+As you’re constantly dealing with food and utensils and potentially customers, it’s really important to keep washing and sterilising your hands regularly to avoid possible cross contamination.

 Organise team meetings